The start of 2004 has presented a set of challenges to the business community in Benin.

 The question now is whether would-be manufacturers will be able to rise to the challenge.

 The visas or export licences in question are granted under Agoa that was passed in May 2000 during the presidency of Bill Clinton.
+The act aims to “promote trade and investment between the US and the countries of sub-Saharan Africa by according eligible countries special access to the American market”.

-For countries to become eligible, they have to demonstrate progress in areas that include the protection of human rights, the scrapping of some forms of child labour, upholding democracy and the rule of law—and doing away with barriers to US trade and investment.
+For countries to become eligible, they have to demonstrate progress in areas that include the protection of human rights, the scrapping of some forms of child labour, upholding democracy and the rule of law — and doing away with barriers to US trade and investment.
 To date, almost 40 states have made the grade.

-The range of finished goods that Benin may now export to the US includes animal, leather and seafood products, fruit juices—and iron and steel goods.
+The range of finished goods that Benin may now export to the US includes animal, leather and seafood products, fruit juices — and iron and steel goods.
 Agoa also provides for a limited export of clothing textiles made from fabric and yarn produced in the various sub-Saharan countries.

 For the immediate future, however, this means little to Benin.